Having Twitter suspensions and landing in Twitter jail gave me more insights into how long they can last: for hours, days, or indefinitely.

 — Twitter Support (@TwitterSupport) October 13, 2020

-What are users supposed to do?
+What are social media users doing now?
 Be sure to have your own content on a self-hosted website.
 Furthermore, have a backup of your website too!

 Twitter Jail from 2013